w3f/jam-milestone-delivery/docs/T&Cs.md

 3.4.
 Code must be idiomatic for languages that define idioms.

 3.5.
 Submissions must be conformant to the latest Graypaper release.
 Conformance is assessed against the latest release in effect at the time of the Foundation’s evaluation.
-Where a Graypaper release is updated while a Participant is preparing, submitting, or awaiting review of a Submission, the Participant must promptly modify its Submission and any related materials to ensure conformance with the updated Greypaper release.
+Where a Graypaper release is updated while a Participant is preparing, submitting, or awaiting review of a Submission, the Participant must promptly modify its Submission and any related materials to ensure conformance with the updated Graypaper release.

 ## 4. Performance and Implementation